Mennauu/functional-programming/README.md

 #### First D3 experience

 1. First, I sketched a quick design to show the data in a line graph.
-I figured lines would be easliy readable and a good starting point with D3.
+I figured lines would be easily readable and a good starting point with D3.

 ![data sketch](/images/datavisualisatie.png)